tomasstolker/species/README.rst

 Tutorials
 ---------

-There are several `Jupyter notebooks <https://species.readthedocs.io/en/latest/tutorials.html>`_ with tutorials that showcase the workflow and available tools.
-They can also be executed on `Binder <https://mybinder.org/v2/gh/tomasstolker/species/HEAD>`_ by navigating to the *docs/tutorials* folder.
+There are several `Jupyter notebooks <https://species.readthedocs.io/en/latest/tutorials.html>`_ with tutorials for various types of analyses and functionalities.

 Attribution
 -----------